Skip to content

 Potential Risk How to Reduce Risk

-Partner mismatch in readiness Discuss goals and boundaries in advance; proceed at the slowest person's pace.
+Partner mismatch in readiness Discuss boundaries and goals in advance; go at the slower partner’s pace.

-Over-focus on technique (perfectionism) Remind each other that there's no "wrong" way; allow room for laughter and imperfection.
+Over-focus on techniques (perfectionism) Remind each other that imperfection is normal; allow playfulness and laughter.

-Unwanted triggering of past trauma Monitor for distress; pause or seek professional support if overwhelming feelings arise.[9]
+Unwanted triggering of trauma Pause or seek professional support for overwhelming emotions.
+Trauma review

 Did you know?
-Mindful sex can be adapted for individuals recovering from sexual trauma, but guided support is recommended.[9]
+Mindful sex can be adapted for people navigating recovery from sexual trauma, but professional guidance is often important for trauma survivors.

 Frequently Asked Questions About Mindful Sex